 The Report is available in the various languages on the WMDC website and can also be ordered as a printed copy (send your request to [email protected]).

-The Final Report has been launched, and the exciting initial period of its lifespan is coming to an end.
+Reactions to the Report of the WMDCThe Final Report has been launched, and the exciting initial period of its lifespan is coming to an end.
 The Report is finding its place in the international debate and it is starting to lead a life of its own.
 The work has been successful in generating a debate among civil society actors and among states.
 The Chairman of the Commission, Dr. Hans Blix, has traveled around the world promoting the Report and its recommendations.
 He has been supported by the Commissioners with insights and observations on regional aspects of the issue of disarmament, arms control, and non-proliferation.

 The Report has been presented to a number of Governments around the world, at various NGO-events, and at the First Committee of the United Nations General Assembly in October.
 In light of the encouraging response that the Report has received, it has recently been launched in Spanish, and Chinese, Japanese and Russian translations are underway.